 - S4.
 Demonstrate appreciation of and sensitivity towards diverse cultures -- their social, behavioral and organizational structure; - S5.
-Explain world development and global relationships; - S6.
-Recognize the rights, duties, responsibilities, and opportunities of community members; - S7.
-Analyze the relationship of business and economic activities to the functioning of society as a whole; - S8.
-Assess the distribution of power and influence;S9.
-Analyze current events and global issues in the - Analyze current events and global issues in the context of historic, ethical and social patterns; Comprehend and engine in actical methods. - S10.
-Comprehend and engage in social, economic and political issues at the local, national and global level; - S11.
+Explain world development and global relationships: - S6.
+Recognize the rights, duties, responsibilities, and opportunities of community members; - Analyze the relationship of business and economic activities to the functioning of society as a whole; - S8.
+Assess the distribution of power and influence; - S9.
+Analyze current events and global issues in the context of historic, ethical and social patterns; - S10.
+Comprehend and engage in social, economic and political issues at the local, national and global level: - S11.
 Display knowledge of human motivations, behaviors and relationships; - S12.
-Understand the evolutionary origins of humanity and how this relates to present day human interactions; - S13.
+Understand the evolutionary origins of humanity and how this relates to present day human interactions: - S13.
 Describe how individual interaction with the natural world and external societies shapes and influences human behavior; - S14.
 Explain the association between psychological well-being, mental processes, emotions & societal functioning.